kei971031/kei971031.github.io/_pages/about.md

 ======

 Hello, I'm **Sanghun Kim**, a **Computer Vision and Deep Learning Research Engineer** with specialized research interests in **3D Reconstruction & Generation**.
-I'm currently an Researcher at [xrHuman Lab](https://www.xrhumanlab.net/), Korea Institute of Science and Technology(KIST), where I focus on reconstructing 3D, including people and objects, from multi-views.
+I was a researcher at [xrHuman Lab](https://www.xrhumanlab.net/), Korea Institute of Science and Technology(KIST), where I focus on reconstructing 3D, including people and objects, from multi-views.
 I earned Bachelor's & Master's degrees in Computer Science from KyungHee University.

 **Research Interests.**